johnfurlong98/dublin-yoga-masters/README.md

   - No errors were found when passing through the official (Jigsaw) validator.

 ### Bugs

+- I had a bug with the favicon and was not showing in the browser tab due to wrong file path which was then corrected.

 The live link is [Dublin Yoga Masters]().